Ex-USA Gymnastics doctor Larry Nassar sentenced to 60 years on child porn charges

 (CNN)Larry Nassar, the disgraced former USA Gymnastics team doctor who admitted to sexually abusing underage girls, has been sentenced to 60 years in federal prison on child pornography charges, a court official said Thursday.

-US District Judge Janet Neff essentially imposed a life prison term on the 54-year-old physician, sentencing Nassar to 20 years for each of three counts -- which are to be served consecutively, according to the docket.
+US District Judge Janet Neff essentially imposed a life prison term on the 54-year-old physician, sentencing Nassar to 20 years for each of three counts, which are to be served consecutively, according to the docket.

 But the child porn charges are not the most serious accusations against Nassar.